Makinori/redsight/README.md

 # redsight
- Ko-Robo programming of second year student, made for Robocup-junior 2017.
+ Ko-Robo programming of thard year student, made for Robocup-junior 2017 to 2018.

+# directory structure
+### simu
+Robot Simulator, made on lisp, generate movement of robot by GP algorithm.

+### raspi
+manage I/O of Robots and socket communication for Simu. on Python

-### documentation
+### Arduino
-documentation is located in doc/ directory.
+manage I/O of Robot.
+I2C to raspi and so many microcontrollers, make movement of motor by PWM ,and so on. on C++